eslalinde/tile-design/README.md

 ## 👤 User Flow

+1. User access the build your design Page
-1. User selects a mosaic category
+2. User select the category
+3. Page present the tiles for the category selected
-2. User selects a mosaic from that category
+4. User selects a tile
+5. Page presents the builder UI with the selected tile and the following components
+   - SVG preview
+   - List of parts that compose the SVG
+   - The 5x5 matrix to show the draw or pattern of the tiles
+   - Operate buttons like undo, redo, save, clean, quote
+   - Color palette
-3. User selects a customizable part of the mosaic
+6. User select one of the parts of the SVGs
-4. User selects a color from the color palette
+7. User select a color from the palette
-5. User can repeat color changes an unlimited number of times
+8. System reflects the color selected in the SVG preview and the matrix
+9. User select other parts of the SVG and change the color until the user decide the mosaic is finished.
-6. User can save the mosaic design
+10. User Save or Quote the mosaic
-7. If the user is not authenticated, the system requests:
-   - Name
-   - Email
-   - Company
+11. If user save the mosaic an auto-save on localStorage is done (if the user want to quote) the user needs to provide a name for the saved mosaic
+12. A list of saved mosaics for the page session is shown with preview
+13. User select the quote option.
+If not authenticated: System shows authentication modal with benefits
+14. User completes authentication (or continues as guest)
-8. User must accept **personal data treatment (Habeas Data – Colombia)**
+15. User accepts **personal data treatment (Habeas Data – Colombia)**
-9. User can view saved mosaics
-10. User can request a quote for:
-    - The current mosaic
-    - A saved mosaic
-11. User completes the quotation form
-12. The system sends an email to:
+16. System presents the fill the quote form (firstName, lastName, email, phoneNumber, quantityBorder, quantityMosaic) and the mosaic to quote in preview
+17. The authenticated user have the option to see past quotes and saved mosaics

+* localStorage should be persistent everytime the user access the page again, so we can keep saved designs in the same browser

+Note: In the future some mosaic are going to be an image, so the part and color selection are not going to be available.

+---

+## Quote information

+The following are the requirements
+- First name (required)
+- Last name (required)
-    - Quotation team
+- Email (required)
-    - User
+- Phone number (requiered)
+- Quantity (required): number of meters requested
+- Quantity Border (optional): number of meters

+The quote should be send by email to the sales department and to the user.
+The quote should be saved to the Database
+If the user

+Note: there is a some tech challenge to sent the mosaic as an image by email

 ---